ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Backend/Beagle Framework.md

 ### Step 4: Implement the `RestCacheHandler`

 You have to implement a `RestCacheHandler` interface,  with four transformation that a manipulator needs to run in your response object.
-It is generic and it must be specified for the kind of response  used in your HTTP structure.
+It is generic and it must be specified for what kind of response is used in your HTTP structure.
 Your methods must behave like described below:

 | Method | Behaviour |
 | :--- | :--- |